Grilled Corn, Strawberry, and Avocado Salad

 2. Remove the husks from the corn and cut the onion into rounds.

-3. Grill your corn and onion until tender and delicately charred.
-Then, put them in a sealed container (so they don't dry out) in the fridge.
-You'll need to let them cool completely, otherwise your other ingredients will wilt.
+3. Grill the corn and onion until tender and delicately charred.
+Then, put them in a sealed container in the fridge and let them cool completely.

 4. To make the dressing, heat the olive oil over medium heat in a skillet.
 Add the cumin seeds and toast them for a couple minutes until they smell fragrant and just barely start to brown.
-Transfer the seeds and oil to a large mixing bowl so that the seeds stop cooking and allow the oil to cool.
+Immediately transfer the seeds and oil to a large mixing bowl so that the seeds stop cooking, then allow the oil to cool completely.

-6. Cut the kernels from the corn and dice up the onion.
+6. Cut the kernels from the corn and dice the onion, then add both into the bowl with the dressing and mix well.

-9. Add the more delicate ingredients (strawberries, avocado, finely chopped cilantro) and give everything a very gentle mix.
+7. Add the more delicate ingredients (strawberries, avocado, finely chopped cilantro) and mix gently.

-10. Add a bed of baby kale to a serving platter, then plate the salad on top of the greens.
-Garnish with pepitas, more fresh cilantro, optional feta or goat cheese, and a few pretty strawberry and avocado slices.
+8. Add a bed of baby kale to a serving platter, then plate the rest of the salad on top of the greens.
+Garnish with roasted salted pepitas.

 Leave a Comment